Sadie Young: Storylines

 Sadie arrives as the new owner of beauty salon "Booty" after Tanya Branning (Jo Joyner) sells it.
-She gives Ian Beale's (Adam Woodyatt) food samples to her costumers but refuses to place an order from him, but she then offers him the job after Denise Fox (Diane Parish) confronts her.
+She gives Ian Beale's (Adam Woodyatt) food samples to her customers but refuses to place an order from him, but she then offers him the job after Denise Fox (Diane Parish) confronts her.
 She re-employs Lola Pearce (Danielle Harold) and Poppy Meadow (Rachel Bright) and offers a bonus to whoever sells the most on the opening night.
 She employs Lauren Branning (Jacqueline Jossa) when her father Max Branning (Jake Wood) offers to pay her wages in secret, but she has to let Lauren go when Max is sent to prison.
 Sadie clashes with Kim Fox (Tameka Empson) and she leads a group of residents to urge the council to increase their rubbish collections when bin bags start piling up.
 It is revealed that Sadie is married to Jake Stone (Jamie Lomas) and they move into their new home in Albert Square with their daughter, Bella Young (Isobelle Molloy).
 Sadie and Jake had separated due to Jake's alcoholism but they decide to give their relationship another try.
 It is revealed that Jake and Sadie had fatally run over a girl with their car when they were arguing years ago.
 Jake resumes his affair with Lauren and Sadie leaves him when she finds out, taking Bella with her and closing the salon.